Impact Measurement & Management (IMM) – what is it and why should you care about it?

-So if you are a beginner in the journey of Impact measurement & management, you can’t miss this article & you should bookmark it right away!
+So if you are a beginner in the journey of Impact Measurement and Management, you can’t miss this article & you should bookmark it right away!

 Simply, Impact Measurement & Management is a tool, which will allow you to make sure you can